risawitama/verbose-potato/README.md

-## I don't trust stairs.
-They're always up to something.
+## Where do you learn to make banana splits?
+At sundae school.